In this post I compare a bunch of bike GPSes in the faint hope that you’ll find it useful. Or entertaining. Ideally both.

 - I bought all of these bike computers, other than the Bryton one, with my own cash money.

-I’ll let you work out whether this video is biased in favour of the Bryton Rider S500…
+I’ll let you work out whether this post is biased in favour of the Bryton Rider S500…

 So, let’s get ready to rumble, starting with the…